faros-ai/faros-cicd-github-action/README.md

 $ git add dist
 ```

-Then check-in the changes to
+Then commit the changes, and open a PR

 ## License Summary